CookedLobster/infosec-docs/docs/tryhackme/hackpark/hackpark-enumeration.md

 - **Landing Page:** <b style={{ color: 'SandyBrown' }}>[IP:80]</b>
-- From the Landing Page we can Click `Login` to get Redirected to `BlogEngie` Login Portal.
+- From the Landing Page we can Click `Login` to get Redirected to `BlogEngine` Login Portal.

 <br/>